Trump Congratulates Women's Soccer Team on Winning the World Cup

 One of its star players and co-captain, Megan Rapinoe, stoked controversy last month for saying she would not go to the “f-cking White House” if the team won the World Cup and the president invited them.
 She has also refused to sing the national anthem before games.

-Trump responded to her comment by tweeting to her: “I am a big fan of the American Team, and Women’s Soccer, but Megan should WIN first before she TALKS!
+Trump responded to her comment by tweeting to her, “I am a big fan of the American Team, and Women’s Soccer, but Megan should WIN first before she TALKS!
 Finish the job!
 We haven’t yet invited Megan or the team, but I am now inviting the TEAM, win or lose.”

 “Megan should never disrespect our Country, the White House, or our Flag, especially since so much has been done for her & the team.
 Be proud of the Flag that you wear.
-The USA is doing GREAT!” he added.
+The USA is doing GREAT!” he added:

 ….invited Megan or the team, but I am now inviting the TEAM, win or lose.
 Megan should never disrespect our Country, the White House, or our Flag, especially since so much has been done for her & the team.
 Be proud of the Flag that you wear.
 The USA is doing GREAT!